Aaroneisele55/fitbit-DigitalSimpleClock/README.md

 3. The altitude (Barometric, not very precise, but it's there :D
 4. Multiple Things about the Weather (Location, Condition, Temperature)
 5. Your Steps Count

-The 4th feature depends on the Companion App, the Smartphone must be nearby, if not it will just stay black.
+INFO: The 4th feature depends on the Companion App, the Smartphone must be nearby, if not it will just stay black.